gitinit-shivamrathour/gitinit-createtodo.github.io/README.md

-# gitinit-createtodo.github.io
-A to-do web tool app using Javascript.
+# To-Do App using Javascript.